Erin’s Recipe Rundown

 - Cornmeal: I like a good cornmeal with a slightly coarser grind.
 Bob’s Red Mill makes a delicious one that is certified gluten-free.

-- Sugar: Just a touch for that hint of sweetness.
+- Sugar: Just a touch of sugar adds the hint of sweetness these muffins need.

-Then pour the wet ingredients into the dry and stir until just combined.
-You’ll notice the batter puffs up right away and looks kind of pillowy.
+- Combine: Pour the wet mix into the dry and stir just until combined.
+You’ll know its going well when the batter puffs up right away and looks pillowy.

 Gluten-Free Corn Muffins